Rashmi-Wijenayaka/learn-kubernetes/README.md

 ### A node is a worker machine and that is where containers will be launched.
 ### A cluster is a set of grouped works together.
 ### The master watches over the nodes in the cluster and is responsible for the actual orcherstration of containers on the worker node.
+### The containers are encapsulated into a kubernetes object known as pods.
+It is the smallest object in kubernetes.
+Pods have a one to one relationship with containers.
+But a single pod can have multiple containers.
+They are usually not multiple containers of same kind.